dl1bz/ESP32-IC705BT-PA/README.md

 The manually band-switch will be deactivated too if the 3.5mm plug put in.

 **Remarks only for XIEGU XPA125B:**
 For wiring the Mini-DIN (6 pole) jack of XPA125B look in the manual.
 Same functionality like Micro PA50.
-PTT switch also L-active, shorten the PTT-PIN to ground/GND will the XPA125B switch ON too.
+PTT switch also L-active, short the PTT-PIN to ground/GND will the XPA125B switch ON too.

 **Do not overdrive the PA, the RF input for both PA is 5W as maximum !**